tamertplink/omada-sdn/source/recipes/recipe_HTTPS_certificate.rst

 * **-out:** specify the output file name, we use mydomain.com.p12 here and you can choose an appropriate name yourself.
 * **-certfile:** loading the chain of the certifications, following with the file path name of the certification file.
 * **-name:** the name of this certificate.
 Please keep it as eap so you don't have to change the controller property settings.
-* **(When prompted to enter the password):** The app will prompt to ask adding a password for this certificate.
+* **(When prompted to enter the password):** The app will prompt you to ask adding a password for this certificate.
 Enter any legal password.
-We use the **epac** as the password in this recepie.
+We use the **epac** as the password in this recipe.

 Installing the certificate in a Java keystore
 ---------------------------------------------

-The keytool app is coming with your previous installed JVM 8.
+The keytool app is coming with your previously installed JVM 8.
 Enter the command like this to create a java key store.

 .. code-block:: bash